 The female then begins laying her eggs and will deposit about 500 eggs during her lifetime.
 These fertile eggs only take two weeks to hatch.
-The baby bed bugs (nymphs) then travel through five molting stages, reaching full maturity in approximately five weeks.
+The nymphs then travel through five molting stages, reaching full maturity in approximately five weeks.
 Those bugs are now capable of reproducing, thus the cycle begins all over again.

 As you can see, a commercial facility can go from no bed bugs to a full-blown infestation almost overnight.
 This population explosion of bed bugs becomes a serious threat to business owners.
 Hotels and motels, hospitals, nursing homes, apartment complexes, dormitories and schools that become infested with bed bugs cause serious problems for the business owner.
 Brands can become damaged, resulting in a lack of willingness for customers to frequent the establishment.
 Serious infestation requires drastic measures of extermination causing exorbitant expenses and loss of production.

 Business owners and managers of commercial facilities must take full responsibility in implementation of prevention measures to control bed bugs and other pests.
 Additionally, developing a regular, ongoing relationship with a local Copesan pest partner is vitally important.
 Copesan pest service providers are dedicated to delivering pest management solutions to commercial clients throughout the United States, assuring national companies of highly efficient pest protection specific to each location.